vijayboopathy/vijayboopathy/README.md

 - 👋 Hi, I’m @vijayboopathy!
-- 👀 I’m interested in Linux and containers 🚚
+- 👀 I’m interested in Python, Linux and containers 🚚
 - 💞️ I’m looking to collaborate on any projects related to server autotmation, CI/CD, developer productivity 😄
 - 📫 How to reach me - You can reach out to me at 📧 vijayboopathy.e@gmail.com or on my 🔗 [Linked-In](https://www.linkedin.com/in/vibee/).